ervandew/eclim/doc/content/vim/java/javadoc.rst

   - 'open' - open the result in a browser.
   - 'lopen' - open the temp window to display the result.

+- **g:EclimLocationListHeight** (Default: 10) -
+  Sets the height in lines of the location list window when eclim opens it to display search results.

 .. _\:Javadoc: